 About Schalk Burger

-I enjoy creating clean designs, write efficient code and finding simple solutions to problems.
+I enjoy creating clean designs, writing efficient code and finding simple solutions to problems.

 My main skills and service offerings are Design Systems, Full Stack Development and WordPress Consulting, and you can read more about that on my Services page.